 Councilmember Noble spoke of removing the incentive for the above ground structured parking, assuming that the existing conditions are inadvertently subsidizing residential parking spaces.
-He said it has, be just a simple as restricting the incentive to commercial use, and taking out the incentive relative to residential use.
-He also suggested getting booking a increasing the set-backs on Maple Avenue, and adding more green space.
-He asked founcil could discuss the possibility of saying they will not consider amendment or variances on any MAC project.
-Councilmember Noble furine.
-The difference could factor an increase that affects a school's attendance, and how this were feet the Vienna schools that are close to capacity.
-He added a sugge, it in to discuss the possibility of saying Council will not consider mendments or variances on any MAC applications.
+He said it may be just as simple as restricting the incentive to commercial use, and taking out the incentive relative to residential use.
+He also suggested getting back to the transportation study, discussing height and density, maybe looking at increasing the set-backs on Maple Avenue, and adding more green space.
+He asked if Council could discuss the possibility of saying they will not consider amendments or variances on any MAC project.
+Councilmember Noble further asked if Council could factor an increase that affects a school's attendance, and how this would affect the Vienna schools that are close to capacity.
+He added a suggestion to discuss the possibility of saying Council will not consider amendments or variances on any MAC applications.

-Councilmember B. In such that they handle the set-backs from all existing residences that are culontly backing up to Maple Avenue projects to be the same.
-She was a also be to see ore incentives for green space.
+Councilmember Bloch suggested that they handle the set-backs from all existing residences that are currently backing up to Maple Avenue projects to be the same.
+She would also like to see more incentives for green space.

-cilmember No. e recommended creating a "concept of use" statement for the prean 'e in the beg nning of the MAC Code.
-He also suggested looking at building height or linear distances and making more significant building breaks.
-He also recommended aving clear guidelines from someone who knows how photo shop works, and this rendering software on how these developers present their three-dimensional models, and their isometric views in terms of eye-height, focal length, and specific views.
+Councilmember Noble recommended creating a "concept of use" statement for the preamble in the beginning of the MAC Code.
+He also suggested looking at building height over linear distances and making more significant building breaks.
+He also recommended having clear guidelines from someone who knows how photo shop works, and this rendering software on how these developers present their three-dimensional models, and their isometric views in terms of eye-height, focal length, and specific views.
 Councilmember Noble asked for realistic numbers on current commercial real estate market floor heights.
 He further expressed some of his preferences for the massing of buildings and requested more conversation regarding the scoping guidelines for the transportation studies.